If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Go into the menu in the mobile app, select 'Notifications', and then toggle on 'Streak Reminders'.
 Those will show up as push notifications on your phone’s home screen, reminding you to stop what you’re doing and put in a quick study round with Brainscape.
 You can also customize the time of day you’d prefer to receive your reminders!

-Additionally, Brainscape's new study metrics page will help you visualize your progress toward your goals, which can serve as a huge motivation.
+Additionally, Brainscape's study metrics page will help you visualize your progress toward your goals.

 You need to make a connection between sitting down to study, and something your brain likes.